 Add the minced chicken and mix well.

-Add the turmeric powder, chilli powder, coriander powder, garam masala powder and salt.
+Add the turmeric powder, chili powder, coriander powder, garam masala powder, and salt.
 Mix well.

 Add cumin powder and mix.